-To continue, enter your password (with no more than eight characters) and press <Enter>.
+To continue, enter your password (with no more than eight characters) and press < Enter>.

 If you do not enter a password within 2 minutes, the computer returns to its previous operating state.

-If you enter the wrong password, you receive a message stating that the password is invalid.
+If you enter the wrong password, a message tells you that the password is invalid.
 Press <Enter> to try again.